zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_events.rst

    Signal an event from a task.

 :cpp:func:`task_event_recv()`
-   Waits for an event signal for a specified time period.
+   Wait for an event signal for a specified time period.

 :cpp:func:`task_event_handler_set()`
-   Registers an event handler function for an event.
+   Register an event handler function for an event.